What I Chose to Carry

 My tattoos remain.
 In professional contexts, they will need to be addressed.
 I chose permanence at eighteen.
 At twenty, I choose pragmatism.

-In September 2026, I will begin studying at the University of British Columbia.
+In September 2026, I will begin studying economics at the University of British Columbia.
 During my time there, I plan to study abroad in France.